microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAuthenticationRequirement.md

 ## Description

-The `Get-EntraBetaUserAuthenticationRequirement` cmdlet retrieves a user's authentication method status.
+The `Get-EntraBetaUserAuthenticationRequirement` cmdlet retrieves the authentication method status of a user.

 In delegated scenarios with work or school accounts, the signed-in user must have a supported Microsoft Entra role or a custom role with the necessary permissions.
 The following least privileged roles can perform this operation: